ParsaGhourchian/K-Means-Clustering-Comparison/README.md

-KMeans Clustering Comparison: Raw vs Processed Data
+# K-Means Clustering Comparison: Raw vs Processed Data

 This project demonstrates how data preprocessing impacts clustering performance by comparing KMeans clustering results on raw data and processed (cleaned/transformed) data.
 It evaluates clustering quality using the Silhouette Score and visualizes the cluster distributions.

-📌 Features
+# 📌 Features

 KMeans clustering on two datasets